 Verify that procedures for repair and acceptance standards for rejected items have been established.

-Verify that gages and measuring devices on the shop floor which are used for determining acceptability of the product are under control of an established gage calibration system.
+Verify that gages and measuring devices on the shop floor which are used for determining acceptability of the product are under control of an established gage calibration system meeting Criterion XII of Appendix B.

 Verify that adequate procedures are available and are being followed for protection of finish-machined surfaces and for prevention of damage to finished parts and components during handling and transfer.